Shaun Byrne (footballer, born 1993): Dundee

 In June 2019, Byrne signed for Dundee on a three-year deal with an option of another year for an undisclosed fee.
 In May 2021 Byrne won the Premiership play-offs with Dundee, earning promotion to the Premiership.
 On 16 October, Byrne suffered ligament damage in his knee during a 2–1 win at home to Aberdeen.
 Although having been able to avoid surgery, his timescale for recovery was set between six and twelve weeks.
 In January 2022, after returning to the training pitch, Byrne signed a contract extension that would keep him at Dundee until 2024.
 That same month, Byrne would make his return to the pitch in a Scottish Cup victory over Dumbarton.

 Despite being allowed to leave the team by new manager Gary Bowyer, Byrne would fight to earn his place back, and received a large ovation from a supportive Dundee fanbase as he came on as a substitute in a league win over Raith Rovers in November 2022.
 The following week, Byrne would notch his 100th competitive appearance for Dundee in another home win against Hamilton Academical.
+Byrne would make several late sub appearances near the end of the season for Dundee, last of which being in the Scottish Championship title-clinching win away to Queen's Park.

+Raith Rovers (loan)

+On 9 August 2023, Byrne joined Scottish Championship club Raith Rovers, on a season-long loan from Dundee.
+Byrne once again would reach the Premiership play-off final before Raith were defeated by Ross County.
+At the end of the season, Dundee announced that Byrne would depart upon the expiry of his contract.

+Raith Rovers

+Following his release from Dens Park in May 2024, despite several Championship rivals attempting to sign him, Byrne would rejoin Raith permanently on a two-year deal in June 2024.

+Personal life

+His father died when Byrne was a toddler, and in 2016, his mother died suddenly.